 If you have a complaint about any aspect of data protection or if you feel your privacy has been breached by us, we would like to hear from you.
 To help us investigate and resolve your concerns as quickly as possible, please contact:

-If you are unhappy with the final response you have received from Ensign advisory LIMITED, you have the right to complain to the supervisory authority, the Information Commissioner’s Office (ICO) within three months of your last meaningful contact with us.
+If you are unhappy with the final response you have received from Total Tax Claims Limited, you have the right to complain to the supervisory authority, the Information Commissioner’s Office (ICO) within three months of your last meaningful contact with us.
 You can call the ICO on 0303 123 1113 or visit https://ico.org.uk .

 Any changes we may make to our privacy notice in the future will replace this document